 Without a clear objective or idea of what you are trying to achieve, it is very difficult to bring meaning to your money.
-When posed with the question “What are you trying to achieve?” common answers include “Growth”, “Income” or even “Outperformance”.
-This is why it is important that financial planners reframe the question and talk in terms of aspirations, goals, dreams, beliefs and visions.
+When faced with the question, “What are you trying to achieve?” common answers include ‘Growth’, ‘Income’ or even ‘Outperformance’.
+This is why it is important for us as financial planners to reframe the question and talk in terms of aspirations, goals, dreams, beliefs and visions.

 Just over four months ago, George Osborne delivered his second Budget of 2015, following the Conservative Party’s outright victory in the May general election.
 At that moment, the view from 11, Downing Street must have looked remarkably pleasant.
 Osborne’s handling of the economy was widely credited with playing a large – if not pivotal – part in the election victory.
 Boris Johnson and Theresa May, the Chancellor’s two main rivals in the race to succeed David Cameron, were both listing badly – albeit they hadn’t quite run aground.